Looking for the best things to do in Kiama?

-With its magnificent coastal cliffs, stunning beaches and record-breaking blowhole, it’s understandable why Kiama is a favourite getaway destination for Sydneysiders.
-This attractive coastal town lies around 120 kilometres south of the New South Wales capital and just 40 kilometres north of Wollongong.
+Kiama is an attractive coastal town that lies around 120 kilometres south of the New South Wales capital and just 40 kilometres north of Wollongong.
+It is famous for its record-breaking blowhole, but there is so much more to do in Kiama than see the blowhole!

 If you’re wondering about how to get back to Kiama at the end of your walk, don’t fret!
 The Gerringong Bowling Club offers a Walk + Eat + Ride lunch deal that includes a complimentary lift back to Kiama when you spend at least $20 at the club.